Mills, Nebraska

-Mills is an unincorporated rural hamlet in northeastern Keya Paha County, Nebraska, United States.
+Mills is an unincorporated community in northeastern Keya Paha County, Nebraska, United States.
 It lies along local roads northeast of the village of Springview, the county seat of Keya Paha County.
 Its elevation is 1,919 feet (585 m).
-Mills has a post office, covering the ZIP code of 68753.
-The ZCTA for the entire ZIP code 68753 had a population of 106 at the 2000 census, some of whom live outside the hamlet itself.
+It has a post office with the ZIP code of 68753; the ZCTA for ZIP code 68753 had a population of 106 at the 2000 census.

 History

 Mills is named for a gristmill in the location.
 The Mills post office was established in the 1880s.